catscandrive/hasscontrol/README.md

       - switch.tv
       - script.turn_lights_for_10_min
 ```
-***Note***: *Remember after changing the configuration, you have to either reload the groups or restart the Home Assitant.*
+***Note***: *Remember after changing the configuration, you have to either reload the groups or restart the Home Assistant.*

 Then write the id of the group you have just created (in our case `group.garmin`) into the ConnectIQ app widget settings as described [above](#configuration).

 Once you have added the group into ConnectIQ app widget settings, open the widget on your Garmin device and access the menu (on watches with touchscreen using the Press and Hold gesture).
 Then go into `Settings` and select `Refresh entities`.
 Once that is done, all entities added to that group in Home Assistant and supported by HassControl will be imported and available on the watch.

-If you done some modification to the group in Home Assistant, you can at any time repeat this procedure to add, update or remove entities from your watch.
+If you have done some modification to the group in Home Assistant, you can at any time repeat this procedure to add, update or remove entities from your watch.

 ### FAQ